 - 3.4 For TEIs offering Durham-validated Common Awards, quality assurance combines academic and formational evaluation.
-Therefore, ASE returns are reviewed by the administrative offices of both the National Ministry Team (and equivalent bodies in the partner churches where appropriate) and the Common Awards team at Durham University (Section B only). - 3.5 TEIs offering programmes validated by other universities will need to follow the church's QA process and, additionally, to comply with their own university's academic review procedures.
+Therefore, ASE returns are reviewed by the administrative offices of both the Ministry Development Team (and equivalent bodies in the partner churches where appropriate) and the Common Awards team at Durham University (Section B only). - 3.5 TEIs offering programmes validated by other universities will need to follow the church's QA process and, additionally, to comply with their own university's academic review procedures.
 Durham colleagues will not be asked to review Section B material relating to the delivery or quality assurance of taught programmes by other universities, or of non-validated programmes. - 3.6 TEls are asked to report on a) Formation and Governance and b) Taught Programmes, and to provide a summary of current actions noted in those sections and an update on progress with the previous year's intended actions. - 3.7 The self-evaluation model can apply at either single-institution or partnership level.
 If the operational level is the Regional Training Partnership (RTP), then the RTP will be the unit for annual reporting; if a theological college/course, then the institution. - 3.8 ASE returns for the academic year should be sent to the National Ministry Team by 30 November following, and the NMT will pass Section B to Durham University's Common Awards office as appropriate.
-TEls are also asked to provide their current module overview table (form T4) along with the Section B form for Durham.
-The Quality and Formation Panel reviews a summary of all ASE returns, and each Section B return is discussed between the Common Awards team and representatives of the TEI.
+TEIs are also asked to provide their current module overview table (form T4) along with the Section B form for Durham.
+The Quality and Formation Panel reviews a summary of all ASE returns, and issues arising from individual TEIs' returns are discussed between representatives of that TEI and the Common Awards and Ministry Development teams.